jekkilekki/plugin-jkl-timezones/readme.txt

 Tags:                   content, custom, shortcode, widget, timezones, calculator, converter Requires at least:      3.5
 Tested up to:           4.5
-Stable tag:             1.0.2
+Stable tag:             1.0.3
-Version:                1.0.2
+Version:                1.0.3
 License:                GPLv2 or later
 License URI:            http://www.gnu.org/licenses/gpl-2.0.html

-A simple Timezone widget and shortcode that allows you to convert time differences and easily plan events or meetings based in other timezones relative to your own.
+A simple Timezone widget and shortcode that allows you to convert time differences and easily plan events or meetings based in other timezones.

 == Description ==